Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 #### Summary
 - In a summary paragraph (not a bulleted list) discuss how you have taken ownership of and expressed interest in logic gate symbol representation through this exercise.
 	- Discuss why you examined the gate that you did.

+We examined the OR gate

 - Provide an overview sentence or two describing the remaining other novel gates.

 - Self-reflect on how this exercise has opened your eyes to some new insight with respect to logic gate functionality or symbols (new or accepted).